AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-salesforce/install-workfront-for-salesforce.md

 &#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

-## Prerequisites for Installing and Using Workfront for Salesforce
+## Prerequisites for Installing and Using Workfront for Salesforce {#prerequisites-for-installing-and-using-workfront-for-salesforce}

 * You must have a Salesforce instance with access to a system administrator account in order to install the app.
 * You must have a Workfront instance with access to a system administrator account in order to configure the integration.